atupal/snippet/arch_and_linux/boot/install_from_existing.md

 If wrong password, it says access denied, no such cryptodisk found, disk `ctyptouuid/<uuid>` not found

+Note: the location of the boot partition is embedded in `grubx64.efi`.
+Use `strings EFI/GRUB/grubx64.efi` to check.
+Should be in the last.
+E.g: `(,gpt6)/grub`

 ##### Make the grub configuration file.
 If the `/root` is encypted, you need to input the password after kernel loaded, which means you need to input password again if
 `/boot` and `/root` is on the same encypted disk.
 So you can put `/boot` on a seperated unencypted partition to avoid input two